 With this method, the user defines pages by providing conditions that filter the data set.
 For example, you can say, “Get me all assets with an ID > X but an ID < Y”.
 The user can traverse the entire dataset by modifying X or Y on each call.
 We provide two methods of keyset pagination:

-- Cursor-based – Easier to use but less flexible.
+Cursor-based – Easier to use but less flexible.

-- Range-based – More complex but very flexible.
+Range-based – More complex but very flexible.

-Keyset pagination is only supported when sorting by id
+Keyset pagination is only supported when sorting by id.

-.
+To query across a range, you can specify before and/or after.
 The query is essentially identical to “get me all assets after X but before Y”.
 You can traverse the dataset by updating each call’s before or after parameter.

 Advanced users needing to query large datasets (e.g., entire compressed NFT collections) must use keyset-based pagination for performance reasons.
 The following example shows how users can parallel query by partitioning the Solana address range and leveraging the before/after parameters.
 This method is fast, efficient, and safe.
 If you have any questions or need help, don’t hesitate to reach out on Discord!